NOM-Network/Melba-Toaster/README.md

 ### Note for Mac/Linux users

-This project uses already built DLLs for Cubism extension.
-If you need to use Toaster on Mac or Linux, you have to [build the libraries](https://github.com/MizunagiKB/gd_cubism/blob/main/doc/BUILD.en.adoc#build-for-macos), then put them in `addons\gd_cubism\bin` folder.
+This project uses Windows libraries for Cubism extension.
+If you need to use Toaster on Mac or Linux, you have to [build them first](https://github.com/MizunagiKB/gd_cubism/blob/main/doc/BUILD.en.adoc#build-for-macos), then put them in `addons/gd_cubism/bin` folder.

 ## License